andrewloftus24/CMSC-447-Spotify-04/README.md

 * NavBar is global, so any updates to it will be reflected across all pages that include it
 * Allows you to login with your Spotify account

-## Changelog - 11/17/21
-* Added React App for Generating the Brackets
-* Contains template based off of James' Designs
-* Currently just has single elimination, but will add more

 ## Dependencies